Gaius-Augustus/learnMSA/docs/io.rst

 ``--convert`` *MSA_FILE*
     With this option, learnMSA does not perform any alignment, but only converts the input MSA to the format specified with ``-f``.
+    For example, to convert an a2m file to fasta format, use:
+    ``learnMSA -i proteins.a2m --convert -f fasta -o protein.fasta``.

 ``-s / --silent``
     Suppresses all standard output messages.